n0-computer/iroh/CONTRIBUTING.md

 ## Discussions

-If you want to ask a question to understand a concept regarding Iroh, or need help working with Iroh, plese check the [Discussions][discussions].
+If you want to ask a question to understand a concept regarding Iroh, or need help working with Iroh, please check the [Discussions][discussions].
 If you don't find a thread that fits your needs, feel free to create a new one.

 ## Issues

-If you found an unexpected beheaviour using Iroh, please browse our existing [issues][issues].
+If you found an unexpected behavior using Iroh, please browse our existing [issues][issues].
 If none fits your case, [create a new one][newissue].

 If you would like to have a new feature in Iroh, [create a new issue][newissue].
-This helps have meaningful conversations about design, feasability and general expectations of how a feature would work.
-If you plan to work on this yourself, we ask you to state this as well, so that you receive the guidence you need ahead.
+This helps have meaningful conversations about design, feasibility and general expectations of how a feature would work.
+If you plan to work on this yourself, we ask you to state this as well, so that you receive the guidance you need ahead.

 ## Pull requests

-Code conitrbutions to Iroh are greatly appreciated.
+Code contributions to Iroh are greatly appreciated.
 Here is the general workflow you should follow:

 - **State in the associated issue your desire to work on it**

   If there is no issue for the work you would like to do, please open one.
-This helps reduce duplicated efforts and give contributors the help and guideance they might need.
+This helps reduce duplicated efforts and give contributors the help and guidance they might need.

 - **Write some code!**